-Proto, the leader for inclusive chatbots and multilingual contact centre automation, expands its Taiwan machine learning development team for expansion of its HermesAI™natural language processing (NLP) engine into voice understanding for low-resourced languages, such as Cebuano, Kinyarwanda, and Nyanja.
+Proto, the leader for inclusive multilingual contact centre automation, expands its Taiwan machine learning development team for expansion of its proLocal™ natural language processing (NLP) engine into voice understanding for low-resourced languages, such as Cebuano, Kinyarwanda, and Nyanja.

 As a leader in hardware innovation and open data publication, Taiwan is well positioned to make significant strides in AI, and the new initiatives have spurred domestic and international research partnerships.
 Taiwan is a key player in the supply chain for advanced chips, making AI research and application a natural next step in the region.
 Proto’s investment will allow it to support 5 jobs, and work closely with the Taiwan government on strategic expansion into emerging markets in particular need of Proto’s novel supervisory technology (SupTech) solution, such as deployments in the Philippines and Rwanda.

 This deeper integration with Taiwan is a return to Proto’s roots.
-CEO Curtis Matlock and CTO Albert Zhuang founded Proto at National Taiwan University, where Curtis studied Chinese on the Huayu Enrichment Scholarship and Albert earned his graduate degree in natural language processing.
+CEO Curtis Matlock founded Proto at National Taiwan University, where he studied Chinese on the Huayu Enrichment Scholarship.
 The company since established its HQ in Canada and went to become a leading vendor of local language chatbots for businesses and governments in Africa and Asia, with the announcement of its Series A round earlier this year.